Sid62/crop-desease-detection/README.md

 # 🌾 Crop Disease Detection

-A Machine Learning-based web application for detecting crop diseases using images.
+A Machine Learning-based application for detecting crop diseases using images.
 It helps farmers identify crop diseases and provides additional details about them.

 ## 🚀 Features
 ✅ **Disease Prediction** - Upload an image, and the model will predict the disease.